aaanh/loisirs-montreal/README.md

 # How I did it

-I prototyped the UI and inferred the search parameters with AI (least effort possible) and refined the app from there.
+I prototyped the UI and ~inferred the search parameters with AI~ (well it turns out it's kinda dumb so I just do it myself) and refined the app from there.

 # Contributing